digicatapult/sqnc-matchmaker-api/README.md

 4. Abstraction of the underlying DLT components.
 This means no token Ids, no block numbers etc.
 5. Conflict free identifiers.
 All identifiers must be conflict free as updates can come from third party organisations.

+### Authentication

+The API is authenticated and should be accessed with an OAuth2 JWT Bearer token obtained following the OAuth2 client-credentials flow against the deployment's identity-provider.

 ### Fundamental entities

 These are the top level physical concepts in the system.
 They are the top level RESTful path segments.
 Note that different states of an entity will **NOT** be represented as different top level entities.